I had a friend of mine look over my resume the other day.

-My response was to laugh.
-I told him it was only impressive (used advisedly) because I’m old.
+I told him it was only impressive (and that word is used advisedly) because I’m old.

 Now look, before you get all twisted up over this, I’m not saying 36 is old.

 If we are to be realistic, I’m basically halfway through my lifespan, if I am to assume that I will live to be around 80 years old.
 Under no circumstances am I saying this to be morbid or depressive, but rather I am stating it as a simple fact.
 Although I have run into many people that obsess over existential issues, there seem to always be this irony that the aforementioned obsession doesn’t ever really lead to anything actionable.
 We dwell over our mortality, yet don’t use that as a springboard to reflect.
 We try hard to create the illusion of being great, but don’t do anything to actually excel.